 In the United States, the FDA-approved procedure for treating depression with TMS uses a protocol of repetitive, single-burst stimuli, called rTMS.
-This protocol, which was FDA approved for the treatment of depression in 2008, is safe, effective and well-tolerated.
-However, new, potentially better TMS protocols are on the horizon.
-In fact, in late 2018 TBS, aka Express TMS, was FDA approved for the treatment of depression.
+This protocol, which was FDA-approved for the treatment of depression in 2008, is safe, effective and well-tolerated.
+However, new TMS protocols continue to emerge.

-Just like conventional rTMS, TBS uses magnetic energy to stimulate the prefrontal cortex of the brain and improve depressive symptoms.
+Like conventional rTMS, TBS uses magnetic energy to stimulate the prefrontal cortex of the brain and improve depressive symptoms.
 The difference lies in how the stimulation is delivered.
 The TBS protocol delivers stimuli in a unique pattern—three rapid bursts of pulses at 50 hz, repeated every 200 ms. Compared to the conventional rTMS, this protocol more continuously stimulates the brain.
 As a result, the treatment time is greatly reduced.
-Theta Burst Stimulation only takes 4 minutes, and research shows that it works equally well, if not better, than standard protocols that take upwards of 20 minutes.
+Theta Burst Stimulation only takes four minutes, and research shows that it works equally well, if not better, than standard protocols that take upwards of 20 minutes.

-- There are no medication side effects from TMS.
+- No medication side effects